 July 8, 2012

-After the conclusion of my previous note: Changing the Game II, it was time to put the finishing touches to the Excel file.
+After the conclusion of my previous note: Changing the Game II, it was time to put the finishing touches on the Excel file.

 One should consider that applying some of the same trading principles where prices can have some predictability, even at a low level, and where you can predetermine the kind of trading strategy that you would want to implement should easily produce better results.
 Many of my simulations show just that